aisingapore/TagUI/src/media/RPA Workshop.md

   After each automation run, a .log file will be created to store output of the execution, a .js file is the generated JavaScript file, a .raw is the expanded flow after reading in any module sub-scripts that are called in that flow.
 These files are for user reference purpose and can be helpful in debugging or troubleshooting the automation flow.

   To run tagui from anywhere:
-  - For MacOS/Linux, use ln -sf /full_path/tagui/src/tagui /usr/local/bin/tagui to create symbolic link.
+  - For MacOS/Linux, use ln -sf /full_path/tagui/src/tagui /usr/local/bin/tagui to create symbolic link
-  - For Windows, add tagui/src [folder to path](http://lmgtfy.com/?q=add+to+path+in+windows).
+  - For Windows, add tagui/src [folder to path](http://lmgtfy.com/?q=add+to+path+in+windows), then tagui will be accessible from any folder

- Then tagui will be accessible from any folder.
   If you have issue running visible automation using Firefox/SlimerJS [check this setting](https://docs.slimerjs.org/current/installation.html#using-unstable-version-or-very-old-versions-of-firefox).

 </details>